Skip to main content

 yarn add @react-native-google-signin/google-signin@latest

 After installing: if you're using the Universal version, open the lockfile (yarn.lock / package-lock.json...) and verify that the package is fetched from the GitHub registry (the entry must point to npm.pkg.github.com, not registry.npmjs.org).
-If it does not, it means that your package manager is not configured correctly - try uninstalling and reinstalling the package.
+If it does not, it means the package manager is not configured correctly — try uninstalling and reinstalling the package.

 There are several guides to follow now: